Anomaly Detection View

 - If the metrics are non-zero, continue with this procedure to check for context switches.

 - For the instances that had significantWait Time, compare theWait TimewithElapsed Time.
-If the thread was idle for a significant portion of elapsed time, this was due to a context switch synchronization issue.
-In this example,thread 25883was idle for 1.269 out of 1.318 milliseconds, which is quite significant.
+If the thread was idle for a considerable portion of elapsed time, this was due to a context switch synchronization issue.
+In this example,thread 25883was idle for 1.269 out of 1.318 milliseconds, which is about 96% of the time.

-- Expand the instance to drill down to a function or stack.
-Identify the stack(s) that brought the thread to idle state.
+- Expand the instance to drill down to a function or a stack.
+Identify the stack(s) that brought the thread to an idle state.

 - Expand the thread to see contributing stacks that could be responsible for long kernel times.

 - Bottom-up window:Shows frequency information for the entire application.

 - Intel Processor Trace Details window:Shows frequency information only for the loaded region.

 - There are Intel® Advanced Vector Extensions (Intel® AVX) instructions used inside or outside a loaded code region.